Awards Program Nomination Best Practices

-Candidate Pool – Group of all candidates eligible for an award.
+Candidate Pool – Group of all eligible candidates for an award.

-Confidential - Not available to the general membership.
+Confidential – Not available to the general membership.
 Restricted because of sensitive and/or personal information.
-Access to SPE international award nomination materials is limited to award committees, SPE Board of Directors, and staff.
+Access to SPE international award nomination materials is limited to the nominator, award committees, SPE Board of Directors, and staff.